woojoo666/arcana-notes/Readme.md

 ### State Variables

 State variables are also just syntactic shorthand, useful in event handlers.
 State variables are just objects that represent an ordered list of states.
+Because most things in Axis are unordered, we have to explicitly declare order when we want it, and state variables are great for doing so.
+For example:

 	numClicks: var 0      // state variable starting at "0"